Should I choose solid or engineered hardwood floors ?

 Here are Whole Floors, we carry dozens of species and colors that come in both solid and engineered wood floors.
-Some of the engineered floors can even be sand, stained and refinished up to 7 times should you need to.
+Some of the engineered floors can even be sanded, stained, and refinished up to 7 times should you need to.

 This is extremely helpful if you are considering using both structures in your home.
 Where solid might be appropriate for the main living areas and an engineered structure is better for the higher relative humidity in a basement you can continue the same look in both living spaces and no one will know the difference.

-Can I get an wood floor over 6” wide?
+Can I get a wood floor over 6” wide?

-Here at Whole Floors you'll fined engineered flooring in most species anywhere from 5" to 11-1/2” wide.
+Here at Whole Floors, you'll find engineered flooring in most species anywhere from 5" to 11-1/2” wide.